mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/enterprise/index.md

 * **Kubernetes cost monitoring and management**: The kubecost platform application provides real-time cost visibility and insights for external cloud services such as AWS, helping you continuously reduce your cloud costs.

 For more information concerning the global and workspace-level UI, see [Workspaces][workspaces]

-## FAQ

-* All I have a is a Kommander license I purchased previously, do I need to do anything to upgrade to DKP Enterprise?

-Existing customers with Kommander licenses will have access to all DKP Enterprise features.
-When your Kommander license expires, you will need purchase a DKP Enterprise license to continue using DKP Enterprise features.

 [choose-infrastructure]: .../konvoy/2.2/choose-infrastructure/
 [projects]: .../projects/